-- (1) The Center for Personal Development: 910-630-7660 The Center provides counseling to students who are victims of any sexual offense and makes referrals -to community resources.
+The Health and Wellness "The Well": 910-630-7150 The Center provides counseling to students who are victims of any sexual offense and makes referrals -to community resources.
 The Center also assists students in notifying proper authorities, to include academic arrangements in conjunction with Academic Affairs.
-Consultations with all clients are confidential. - (2) Student Health Services: 910-630-7164 The Student Health Services staff provides medical treatment and information and referrals to community agencies.
+Consultations with all clients are confidential.

+The Health and Wellness staff also provides medical treatment and information and referrals to community agencies.
 The staff also assists students in notifying proper authorities, if the student so chooses.
-Consultations with all patients are confidential. - (3) Campus Ministries: 910-630-7157 Pastoral counseling and referrals are provided by the Campus Ministries Office.
+Consultations with all patients are confidential.

+Campus Ministries: 910-630-7157 Pastoral counseling and referrals are provided by the Campus Ministries Office.
 Pastoral counseling is provided to all clients on a confidential basis.